Scott Bakula: Career

-Bakula moved to New York City in 1976, made his Broadway debut playing baseball legend Joe DiMaggio in 1983's Marilyn: An American Fable, and appeared in the well-received 1985 Off-Broadway production Three Guys Naked from the Waist Down; he would later appear in its Pasadena Playhouse production.
+Bakula moved to New York City in 1976.
+He made his professional debut in the 1977 national tour of the musical Shenandoah.
+He made his Broadway debut in 1982 as an understudy in the short-lived musical Is There Life After High School?
+The following year, he appeared as baseball legend Joe DiMaggio in Marilyn: An American Fable, which only ran 17 performances.
+He received a shared Drama Desk Award nomination for Outstanding Ensemble Acting for his performance in the 1985 Off-Broadway production of Three Guys Naked from the Waist Down; he would later appear in its Pasadena Playhouse production.
 The success of Three Guys Off-Broadway brought him attention, and when his next show, the musical Nightclub Confidential, which co-starred his wife Krista Neumann, moved to Los Angeles, he moved there at the urging of his California agent, Maggie Henderson, and his New York agent, Jerry Hogan.
 As Bakula recalled in 2000:

 He was cast in two short-lived series: Gung Ho and Eisenhower & Lutz.
-During a Hollywood writers' strike, he returned to New York to star in Romance/Romance, and then afterward landed the lead role opposite co-star Dean Stockwell in the science fiction television series Quantum Leap (1989–1993).
+During a Hollywood writers' strike in 1988, he returned to New York to star in Romance/Romance on Broadway, which ran from May 1, 1988, to January 15, 1989.
+For his performance as Alfred Von Wilmers and Sam, he was nominated for the 1988 Tony Award for Best Actor in a Musical.
+Afterward, he landed the lead role opposite co-star Dean Stockwell in the science fiction television series Quantum Leap (1989–1993).
 Bakula played time traveler Dr. Sam Beckett, who was trapped by a malfunction of his time machine to correct things gone wrong in the past.
-His performance in the show earned him a Golden Globe Award (along with three nominations) and four Emmy Award nominations for Best Actor, as well as five consecutive Viewers for Quality Television Awards for Best Actor in a Quality Drama Series.
+His performance in the show earned him a Golden Globe Award (along with three nominations) and four Primetime Emmy Award nominations for Outstanding Lead Actor in a Drama Series, as well as five consecutive Viewers for Quality Television Awards for Best Actor in a Quality Drama Series.

 From 1993 to 1995, he played Peter Hunt, a reporter and occasional love interest on the sitcom Murphy Brown.
 In 1995, Bakula appeared on the cover of Playgirl.
 He played the titular Mr. Smith in the sole season of Mr. & Mrs. Smith in 1996.
 He voiced Danny Cat in the animated film Cats Don't Dance (1997).
 He played the aging veteran pitcher Gus Cantrell in Major League: Back to the Minors (1998), the final movie in the Major League trilogy.
 He also played Jim Olmeyer, the same-sex partner of Sam Robards' Jim Berkley, in the film American Beauty (1999).